JoonasVali/jartin/README.md

 ## Resolve copyright problems ##

-If Jartin stamps contain any of your brushes/stencils and you are not happy that they are being used here, then please let me know and I'll remove them.
+If Jartin stamp folders contain any of your brushes/stencils and you are not happy that they are being used here, then please let me know and I'll remove them.

 ## License ##

-Jartin is licensed under GNU GPLv3 [link](https://github.com/JoonasVali/jartin/blob/master/license.txt)
+Jartin is licenced under GNU GPLv3 [link](https://github.com/JoonasVali/jartin/blob/master/license.txt)